Board member role profile

 Purpose of role

-To support the Board of ITI to meet its responsibilities for setting the organisation's strategic vision and objectives in line with regulatory requirements and ITI’s mission, through good governance and effective strategic planning.
+To work with fellow Board members to set ITI's strategic vision and objectives in line with our mission and regulatory requirements, through good governance and effective strategic planning.

 Key relationships

-To maintain good relationships with other members of the Board, the Chief Executive, other members of staff and with external advisers and stakeholders.
+To maintain collaborative relationships with other Board members, the Chief Executive, staff team members, and external advisers and stakeholders.

 Key responsibilities